(Update: This cafe is permanently closed).

 But I digress.

-A couple of weeks ago, the fam and I went to Chinatown (cases were still in the double digits then so we felt it was okay to go out), and on the way back home we stopped for a tea time break at Lou Gai Fong in Bandar Puchong Jaya.
+A couple of weeks ago, the fam and I went to Chinatown (cases were still in the double digits then so we felt it was okay to go out), and on the way back home we stopped for a tea break at Lou Gai Fong in Bandar Puchong Jaya.
 The Cantonese name literally translates to ‘old timer’ or ‘those who have lived in a neighbourhood /community for a long time.
 The shop specialises in Hong Kong-style char chaan teng (kinda like HK version of kopitiams) items as well as traditional Chinese desserts (tong shui).

 The exterior has an open kitchen, designed to look like street stalls.
 Air- conditioned seating is available on the inside.